Mini-Cassia

 30' - 50' Zones 3-8

 COLORADO BLUE SPRUCE - Popular for dense, pyramidal shape.
 This tree is a favorite among spruce lovers.
 Gorgeous, brilliant, stately.
-The Colorado Blue Spruce is a slow growing pyramidal shaped evergreen with steel blue foliage.
+The Colorado Blue Spruce is a slow growing pyramidal shaped evergreen with steel blue or green foliage.
 It prefers heavier soils, full sun, and clean cultivation.
 Will reach a height of six feet in eight years on a good site.
 Probably the most drought tolerant of all spruce.
-It is widely used in windbreaks or as an ornamental yard tree or Christmas Tree.
+It is widely used in WINDBREAKS or as an ornamental yard tree.
 Blue spruce is generally considered to grow best with abundant moisture.
 Nevertheless, it can withstand drought better than any other spruce.
 It can withstand extremely low temperatures (-40 degrees C) as well.
 30'–50' tall and a spread of 10'–20' at maturity.

 Common Purple Lilac